 Targeted therapy uses medicines that target specific proteins or cell functions that help cancer grow.
 Like chemotherapy, these medicines work throughout the body.
-But they are targeted to kill cancer cells, and sometimes work when chemotherapy does not.
-They can also have less severe side effects.
-There is currently 1 targeted therapy medicine used to treat laryngeal cancer: cetuximab.
+But they're targeted to kill cancer cells and sometimes work when chemotherapy does not.
+They also tend to have less severe side effects.
+There's currently one targeted therapy medicine approved to treat laryngeal cancer: cetuximab.

 This medicine is a type of targeted therapy called a monoclonal antibody.
 It’s a lab-made version of an immune system protein.
-Antibodies can be made to affect very specific targets.
+Antibodies can be made to bind to very specific targets.
 This medicine targets a protein called EGFR (epidermal growth factor receptor).
 High levels of EGFR are found on the surface of some laryngeal cancer cells.
-This helps them grow and divide.
+It helps them grow and divide.
 Blocking EGFR helps slow or even stop cancer cell growth.

 Common side effects can include:

 While rare, these more serious side effects can occur:

 A severe allergic reaction, often while getting your first dose (you'll be given medicines before each dose to help prevent this)

 Increased risk of serious heart problems, including fatal heart attacks

 Your blood pressure will be checked often during treatment.
 You're blood counts will also be checked, and you'll be closely watched for signs of problems.

 If you get targeted therapy, talk with your healthcare team about what side effects to look for and when to call them.
 Make sure you know what number to call with questions.
 Is there a different number for evenings and weekends?

 It may be helpful to keep a diary of your side effects.
 Write down physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.